Constellation-Labs/tessellation/doc/adr/0003-dag-l1-responsibility-and-l0-interconnection.md

 Cross-chain swaps will take place on the Layer 0, so then Layer 0 can create additional DAG transactions and blocks.

-DAG Layer 1 will subscribe to Layer 0, to pull Global snapshots.
+DAG Layer 1 will subscribe to Layer 0, to pull Global snapshots and other data like selected facilitators.
 If there is a difference between accepted DAG blocks and DAG blocks from Global snapshot, DAG Layer 1 will apply missing blocks.
 In the case of conflicting transactions, redownload algorithm will be triggered, to reapply data and converge with the Global snapshot.